 Due to the coronavirus situation, we have decided to suspend any face to face indoors training for the time being.
 We will reassess the situation after the current lockdown has been lifted.
 In the meantime, we continue to be able to offer one to one training outdoors, or via video link.
 See here for further details.

-Our next landscape photography courses in the Derbyshire Peak District will be taking place on the following dates (more dates for early 2021 will be added in the next few weeks):
+Our next landscape photography courses in the Derbyshire Peak District will be taking place on the following dates (more dates for 2021 will be added in the next few weeks):

 Saturday November 14th – waterfalls in autumn.
 Postponed due to the coronavirus lockdown.